Summit County Suicide Dashboard

 Do you know if someone is at risk for suicide?
 Learn the warning signs.

-The National Suicide Prevention Lifeline oversees the following initiatives:
+The 988 Suicide & Crisis Lifeline oversees the following initiatives:

-National Suicide Prevention Lifeline offers professional initiatives lists some campaigns going on to address a range of help. multiple initiatives to raise public awareness and further the field of suicide prevention
+988 Suicide and Crisis Lifeline offers professional initiatives lists some campaigns going on to address a range of help. multiple initiatives to raise public awareness and further the field of suicide prevention

 Strength After was created by the Lifeline's subnetwork, the Disaster Distress Helpline.
 Strength After's mission is to provide a hub to share stories of hope and recovery encompassing all types of natural and human-caused disaster, and serve as a resource for other survivors and responders that may be trying to cope and move forward themselves.

-#BeThe1To is a campaign through the National Suicide Prevention Lifeline urging people to help someone or be the one to save a life.
+#BeThe1To is a campaign through the 988 Suicide and Crisis Lifeline urging people to help someone or be the one to save a life.
 Learn how to stay connected during times of physical distancing including how to talk to someone about suicide virtually.

-You Matter is a safe space for youth to discuss and share stories about mental health and wellness, created and administered by the National Suicide Prevention Lifeline.
+You Matter is a safe space for youth to discuss and share stories about mental health and wellness, created and administered by the 988 Suicide and Crisis Lifeline.
 You Matter blog posts are written by a rotating Blogger Council of individuals between the ages of 13-24 that are passionate about suicide prevention and mental health.

 Coalition information and materials: